gnosis/dex-research/dFusion/dFusion.rst

 Also notice, the system allows orders, which might not be covered by any balance of the order sender.
 These orders will be sorted out later in the settlement of an auction.
 During the auction settlement, only a subset of the orderstream is actually considered and can be settled.

+Any order once touched in a solution will also never be considered as a valid order, as we can not differeniate between intentially replayed orders and maliciously replayed ordres.

 Finding the batch price: optimization of batch trading utility (off-chain)